arathivariar/wordle/README.md

 # Wordle

-Wordle is a word puzzle game that challenges its players to guess a five-letter  English word in six tries.
+Wordle is a word puzzle game that challenges its players to guess a five-letter  English word in six attempts.
 I have created a version of Wordle with a few minor variations using Python.

  ![Wordle](assets/screenshots/wordle.png)